SLFielding/CI-MS1-Chris-Fielding/README.md

 ## References

-I used a lot of further learning to build this site on
+I used a lot of further learning to build this site from the following:

 - info on how to change default bootstrap toggler https://stackoverflow.com/questions/42586729/how-can-i-change-the-bootstrap-4-navbar-button-icon-color